 Do you need any supplies or tools for your outdoor cooking?
 Call us at 717-355-0779 or visit us at 140 W Main Street in New Holland, PA (store hours at the bottom of this page) for rubs, sauces, thermometers, gloves, gadgets, charcoal, pellets, and everything else you need to cook outdoors.
 You can also browse hundreds of products in our online catalog.

-Step 1: Fire the Big Green Egg to 325 Degrees F
+Step 1: Preheat Your Smoker to 325 Degrees F

-To fire the Egg, I topped of my Kick Ash Basket with Rockwood Lump Charcoal and nestled two wax fire starter cubes into the charcoal.
+For this story, I'm using my XLarge Big Green Egg.
+To fire the Egg, I topped off my Kick Ash Basket with Rockwood Lump Charcoal and nestled two wax fire starter cubes into the charcoal.
 With the lid open and the top and bottom vents fully open, I lit the fire starters.

 Give it some time to settle in and adjust the top vent as needed to raise or lower the temperature.
 To lower the temperature, close the vent further; to raise the temperature, open the vent a bit wider.

-Brush the inside of the pan with some of the butter.
-Stir the remaining butter with the crumbs, 1/4 cup of the sugar and a pinch of salt in a bowl.
-Press the crumb mixture into the bottom and up the sides of the pan, packing it tightly and evenly.
+Wipe the inside of a ten-inch springform pan with a paper towel dipped in the melted butter.
+In a bowl, mix well the remaining butter with the crumbs, the quarter cup of sugar, and the pinch of salt.
+Press the crumb mixture into the bottom and slightly up the sides of the pan, packing it tightly and evenly.

 Are you gluten-free?
 To make this recipe gluten-free, I used Schar Honeygrams in the 5.6-ounce boxes.
 It took 5 packs of 6 crackers each to make 2-1/2 cups of crumbs.